GoogleChrome/web.dev/src/site/content/en/blog/2022-state-of-css/index.md

   height="765"
 %}

-In the elements panel of devtools you can see which elements are grids and subgrids, which is very helpful for debugging or validating layout.
+In the elements panel of DevTools you can see which elements are grids and subgrids, which is very helpful for debugging or validating layout.

 <figure data-size="full">